 The primary colors of the logo are blue, yellow, and red.
 Bright shades elevate the mood and set a childlike tone.

-• Blue is a shade of logic and technology.
+- Blue is a shade of logic and technology.
 Indicates the education of children.
-Solving serious tasks that require coordinated and thoughtful actions.
+It is associated with solving complex tasks that require coordinated, thoughtful action.

 The logo’s font is original.
-Stylized as pieces of metal specifically for the series.
+Stylized as metal pieces specifically for the series.
 The letter elements resemble Scoop’s loader bucket, Roley’s roller, and Lofty’s crane arrow, Bob’s main helpers.